Herding Cats: A Life in Politics: Content

 Lott suggests that his forced resignation was a "strategic plan" devised by Bush and others who wanted Frist to take his place, since Frist supported key White House policies like the Medicare expansion, which Lott opposed.
 Lott notes, however, that his response to the Thurmond controversy played poorly in the media.

 Lott wrote in the book that Frist betrayed him by not telling him about Frist's decision to run for majority leader beforehand.
 Lott says he took Frist as his protégé, as Frist had no political/public experience when he was first elected to the Senate.

 Some suggested that Lott's book, which portrayed Frist in a negative light, was designed to impede Frist's possible presidential campaign, but Frist did not run.
 Lott indicated in the book that he had repaired his relationship with Frist to some extent.

-Lott also emphasizes his years as Majority Whip in the House and his years as Majority Leader in the Senate, where Lott claims to have built an efficient vote-getting organization and played a key role in several legislative accomplishments, including the Reagan-era budget cuts and tax cuts, and welfare reform and the tobacco settlement during the Clinton years.
+Lott also emphasizes his years as Minority Whip in the House and his years as Majority Leader in the Senate, where Lott claims to have built an efficient vote-getting organization and played a key role in several legislative accomplishments, including the Reagan-era budget cuts and tax cuts, and welfare reform and the tobacco settlement during the Clinton years.

 After the White House publicly distanced itself from Lott over the comment, Lott wrote in the book that Bush's cold shoulder was "devastating ... booming and nasty."
 He wrote about resigning as Senate leader in the book, "True, I'd been knifed in the back.
 But in order to become effective again, I had to shake some of the hands that held the daggers."
 The book covers him becoming majority leader in 1996, succeeding Bob Dole.